Setting Up a Hapi.js Development Environment with ServBay

 What is Hapi.js?

-- Input Validation: Built-in strong input validation to ensure data integrity and security.
+- Input Validation: Bundled with the robust Joi library, offering declarative data validation to ensure data integrity and security.

 Creating a Hapi.js Project